Postmaster general to appear before Senate over mail delays

 The crisis at the Postal Service has erupted as a major election year issue as DeJoy, a Trump ally who took control of the agency in June, has swiftly engineered cuts and operational changes that are disrupting mail delivery operations and raising alarms among workers.

-The concerns are amplified by Trump's complaints against mail-in ballots that are expected to flood the mail as Americans wary of crowds choose to vote absentee this year instead of risking health concerns by voting at polling places during the coronavirus outbreak.
+At the White House, Trump leveled fresh assaults Tuesday on mail-in voting and universal ballots.
+More Americans than ever are expected to choose to vote absentee this year instead of risking health concerns by voting at polling places during the coronavirus outbreak.

+“You can’t have millions and millions of ballots sent all over the place, sent to people that are dead, sent to dogs, cats, sent everywhere,” Trump told reporters.

+"This isn’t games and you have to get it right,” Trump said.

 Congress is not in session but Speaker Nancy Pelosi is calling the House back to Washington over the crisis at the Postal Service, setting up a political showdown amid growing concerns that the Trump White House is trying to undermine the agency ahead of the election.